Celtics–Lakers rivalry: 1970s: Championships but no rematch

 The Celtics and Lakers both found success in the 1970s, but there would be no rematch between the two teams.

 The start of the decade saw the Lakers' woes in the NBA Finals continue, with a loss to the New York Knicks in 1970.
-However, the Lakers rebounded two years later to win the 1972 NBA Finals and their first championship in Los Angeles, also against the Knicks.
+However, the Lakers rebounded two years later with a 33-game win streak in the regular season—a record which still stands.
+And to win the 1972 NBA Finals and their first championship in Los Angeles, also against the Knicks.
 This would also prove to be Laker great Jerry West's only NBA title.
 The following year, the Lakers again faced the Knicks in the 1973 NBA Finals and lost.
 They would not make it to the Finals again in this decade, but in 1975 they acquired Kareem Abdul-Jabbar.

 The Celtics won the NBA Finals in 1974, and won again in 1976, under the leadership of coach Tom Heinsohn and players Dave Cowens, Paul Silas and Jo Jo White.

 Neither team won another championship until the 1980s.
 However, the foundation for the renewed Celtics–Lakers rivalry of the 1980s was actually laid down in college basketball of the late 1970s.
 During the 1978–79 NCAA season, Michigan State was led by Magic Johnson to the championship game of the NCAA Tournament, where they faced Indiana State University, which was led by senior Larry Bird.
 In what was the most-watched college basketball game ever, Michigan State defeated Indiana State 75–64, and Johnson was voted Most Outstanding Player of the Final Four.
 Johnson would go on to be drafted by the Lakers, and Bird by the Celtics.
 The personal rivalry formed by these two basketball greats during college would transfer to their NBA careers, and reignite the rivalry between the two storied franchises that they came to represent.